PeakIndicators/Getting-Started-On-Azure-ML/README.md

 * Chrome (latest version)
 * Firefox (latest version)

 We will also re-use some of Microsoft documentation (see: https://docs.microsoft.com/en-us/azure/machine-learning/) on the subject but we will try to present it in a structured way.
 This repo contains snippets of code and notebooks that you will be able to run in your own time.
-All the code used in this repo is shown in Python but there is growing support on using R in Azure Machine Learning.
+All the code used in this repo is shown in Python unless specifiied otheriwse.

 Content: